 by individuals who wish to receive recognition of prior learning

-Service Skills Organisations Training packages are part of an industry-driven system, which is designed to make sure that individuals trained under the system hold the skills and knowledge that employers need.
+Jobs and Skills Councils Training packages are part of an industry-driven system, which is designed to make sure that individuals trained under the system hold the skills and knowledge that employers need.
 They are reviewed on an ongoing basis, to ensure that they keep pace with the rapid changes that are occurring in the Australian workforce.
 From July 1 2023 Training package development and review falls under the remit of Jobs and Skills Councils.